Mirvaso Side Effects

-Note: This document contains side effect information about brimonidine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Mirvaso.
+Note: This page contains information about the side effects of brimonidine topical.
+Some of the dosage forms included on this document may not apply to the brand name Mirvaso.

-Some side effects of Mirvaso may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Mirvaso may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by brimonidine topical (the active ingredient contained in Mirvaso).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking brimonidine topical:More common

 - blistering, burning, crusting, dryness, or flaking of the skin

 - itching, scaling, severe redness, soreness, or swelling of the skin

 Some of the side effects that can occur with brimonidine topical may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common